-- (1) The President will take the Chair as soon after the time appointed for the meeting of the Council as a quorum of Members is present, and the President, or a local religious leader, will read the Lord's Prayer. - (2) The Clerk will read the proclamation or other authorisation from the Governor varying and altering the place for the despatch of business of the Legislative Council. - (3) The President may invite the local Mayor to address the House. - (4) The Order of Business thereafter will be in accordance with Standing Order 5.02 unless otherwise ordered by the Council.
+- (1) The President will take the Chair as soon after the time appointed for the meeting of the Council as a quorum of members is present, and the President, or a local religious leader, will read the Lord's Prayer and the President will make an Acknowledgement of Country. - (2) The Clerk will read the proclamation or other authorisation from the Governor varying and altering the place for the despatch of business of the Legislative Council. - (3) The President may invite the local Mayor to address the House. - (4) The order of business thereafter will be in accordance with Standing Order 5.02 unless otherwise ordered by the Council.